Determinization of Integral Discounted-Sum Automata is Decidable: Gaps and Separation of Runs

 While gaps refer to two distinct runs, we sometimes need a more global view of gaps.
-To this end, we lift the definition to all the reachable states, as follows. \begin{definition}[$n$-separation] For a word $w$ and $n\in\mathbb{N}$, we say that $w$ has the \emph{$n$-separation property} if there exists a partition of $Q$ into two non-empty sets of states $U,L$ such that the following holds: \begin{enumerate} \item For every $q_{u}\in U$ and $q_{l}\in L$, $\undisc{|w|}(\cA_{[Q_0\to q_u]}(w)-\cA_{[Q_0\to q_l]}(w))>n$. \item There exist $q_u\in U$ and $z\in \Sigma^*$ such that for every $q_l\in L$, $(w,q_u,q_l)$ is a recoverable gap with respect to $z$. \end{enumerate} We sometimes explicitly specify that $w$ \emph{has the $n$-separation property with respect to $(U,L,q_{u})$}, or \emph{with respect to $(U,L,q_{u},z)$}.
+To this end, we lift the definition to all the reachable states, as follows. \begin{definition}[$n$-separation] For a word $w$ and $n\in\mathbb{N}$, we say that $w$ has the \emph{$n$-separation property} if there exists a partition of $Q$ into two non-empty sets of states $U,L$ such that the following holds: \begin{enumerate} \item For every $q_{u}\in U$ and $q_{l}\in L$, $\undisc{|w|}(\cA_{[Q_0\to q_u]}(w)-\cA_{[Q_0\to q_l]}(w))>n$. \item There exist $q_u\in U$ and $z\in \Sigma^*$ such that for every $q_l\in L$, $(w,q_u,q_l)$ is a TRG with respect to $z$. \end{enumerate} We sometimes explicitly specify that $w$ \emph{has the $n$-separation property with respect to $(U,L,q_{u})$}, or \emph{with respect to $(U,L,q_{u},z)$}.
 If there exists $w$ with the $n$-separation property, we say that $\cA$ has the $n$-separation property. \end{definition} See \cref{fig: n-separation} for a depiction of $n$-separation.
+Note that \cref{def: separation property} refers only to TRGs and we do not need an analogous version for GRGs.
+That is because the determinizability of $\cA$ is characterized by the number of TRGs rather than GRGs.